 The Reagan administration, in need of secure air base facilities to support possible Mideast operations, courted King Hassan and sent an ambassador to Rabat to assure the monarch that "he can count on us."
 In 1987 the Moroccan government agreed to the use of an old abandoned U.S. Strategic Air Command Base at Ben Guérir as a transoceanic abort landing (TAL) site for NASA's space shuttle during emergencies.
 On the military side, Morocco signed agreements with the U.S. government allowing U.S. forces access and transit rights at several Moroccan Air Force bases.
 This agreement included various military construction projects toupgrade and develop facilities for possible contingencies.

-Morocco was in the process of upgrading its armed forces and is buying large amounts of military equipment, including fighters, trainer aircraft and frigates.
-As almost all significant combat equipment was acquired between 1978 and 1981, Morocco is moving ahead with an upgrade program for its Mirage F1s and is also engaged in the acquisition of new equipment that would ensure the air arm remains credible and effective.
+Morocco was in the process of upgrading its armed forces and was buying large amounts of military equipment, including fighters, trainer aircraft and frigates.
+As almost all significant combat equipment was acquired between 1978 and 1981, Morocco was moving ahead with an upgrade program for its Mirage F1s and was also engaged in the acquisition of new equipment that would ensure the air arm remains credible and effective.

 The RMAF had around 60 warplanes as of 2012, and a substantial number of helicopters that are able to undertake combat operations as well as performing general support tasks.
-The air force’s inventory is being upgraded and swelled by new purchases, such as four Alenia Aeronautica C-27J Spartan transport aircraft.
-The Moroccan Air Force is also upgrading 27 of its Dassault Mirage F1s under the MF2000 project, which is giving them a capability similar to that of the Mirage 2000-5.
+The air force’s inventory was being upgraded and swelled by new purchases, such as four Alenia Aeronautica C-27J Spartan transport aircraft.
+The Moroccan Air Force was also upgrading 27 of its Dassault Mirage F1s under the MF2000 project, which was giving them a capability similar to that of the Mirage 2000-5.
 The first upgraded aircraft flew in 2009.